fabyanMikhael/Arrodes-Bot/README.md

 </p>

 - Arrodes is a general bot where every group of related commands is a single `Feature`
-- `Futures` can be disabled/enabled by admins of a server as needed, so you only enable what you need
+- `Features` can be disabled/enabled by admins of a server as needed, so you only enable what you need

 ## current features
 - `MusicPlayer` : A music player which can play youtube and spotify music (will probably removed)